onflow/creating-a-set-in-series/README.md

 - `const recipe`: defines a unique identifier (slug) for the recipe
 - `title`: indicates the title of the recipe
 - `featuredText`(optional): a subheading for the recipe title
+- `coverUrl` (optional): path to a featured cover image for the recipe
 - `createdAt`: date on which recipe was added to the Cadence Cookbook
 - `author`: contributor of the recipe
 - `playgroundLink`: a link to Flow Playground containing the deployed recipe code